 Commonly known as the “sunk cost fallacy,” this bias causes people to justify increased investment in a decision based on the cumulative prior investment rather than an objective estimate of future value or worth.

 This comes up all the time in a work context, whether deciding to continue to chase a prospective customer or finish a feature that turned out to be more complex than originally planned.

 It’s a hard bias to overcome, but try to objectively weigh different paths as if you were starting from scratch.
 If necessary, bring in someone with no skin-in-the-game so they can help assess the situation impartially.

 When writing Good To Great, Jim Collins’ team found that a key attribute of successful companies was their ability to stop doing things.

-Humans are creatures of habit and generally change adverse.
+Humans are creatures of habit and generally change-averse.
 System justification theory refers to the phenomenon where individuals will prefer the status quo, even at the expense of individual and collective self-interest.
 In other words, they justify the overarching system as serving a greater good that must be correct, even if they are unhappy or underserved.

-The consequences of feeling the need to legitimize the status quo are far reaching.
+The consequences of feeling the need to legitimize the status quo are far-reaching.
 It causes us to justify inequality, makes people resistant to change, and reinforces traditional power dynamics.

 The theory of Cognitive Dissonance describes a condition of stress caused by conflicting ideas, values, beliefs or practices.
 Essentially, two or more opposing thoughts cause psychological discomfort.